 - 1 tbsp nutritional yeast plus extra for on top of the crackers

-- 3. To the same bowl add the onion, garlic, tapioca starch, white rice flour, cheese, parsley, salt and pepper.
+- To the same bowl add the onion, garlic, tapioca starch, white rice flour, cheese, nutritional yeast, salt and pepper.